Magaztu/Busser/README.md

 You were so unique and special

 My head can't even put to words how smooth your fur was, or how bright your eyes were.

+You were undeniably an interesting critter.

+You were most undeniably my best friend.